Tips for soaking your horse’s hooves

 Make life easy for you and your horse with a hoof boot designed for soaking.

-Fancy soaking boots.
-These are an excellent idea, and you horse can lift his leg and the boot just follows!
+- Fancy soaking boots.
+These are an excellent idea, and your horse can lift his leg and the boot just follows!
 A greatly reduced change of major spilling.